 Mahjong (sometimes known in English as mah-jongg, known in Japan as mājan, and known in China as either májiàng or máquè) is a traditional tile game utilizing a special collection of small tiles known as "mahjong tiles".
-Its name is sometimes confused in English territories with the solitaire variant.
+Its name is sometimes confused in English territories with the solitaire puzzle variant.

-Believed to have originated in 19th century China, it is a multiplayer draw-and-discard game (similar to the card game Rummy) where players attempt to form a winning hand of 14 tiles (17 in the Taiwanese variant) by taking turns drawing a tile from the "wall" and discarding one in front of them (where other players have a limited opportunity to take that tile for their hand).
-While it is considered a game of chance due to the random tile draw, it contains numerous elements of skill-based gameplay (as players can analyze which hands to go for and, through their opponent's discards, which hands they're aiming for).
+Believed to have originated in 19th century China, it is a multiplayer draw-and-discard game, similar to the card game Rummy, where players attempt to form a winning hand of 14 tiles (17 in the Taiwanese variant) by taking turns drawing a tile from the "wall" and discarding one in front of them, with other players having a limited opportunity to take that tile for their hand.
+While it is considered a game of chance due to the random tile draw, it contains numerous elements of skill-based gameplay, as players can analyze which hands to go for and, through their opponent's discards, which hands they're aiming for.

 While it is one of the most popular table games throughout East Asia, particularly in China and Japan, it is played in some capacity throughout the world.
-Numerous regional variants of the game exist, changing some of the rules and scoring systems while adding/removing certain tiles.
+Numerous regional variants of the game exist, changing some of the rules and scoring systems while adding or removing certain tiles.
 It is commonly played with four players, although three-player and two-player variants exist.

 Along with casual play, mahjong is sometimes associated in some regions with both sport (with special rules and regional organizations) and illegal gambling (as players play games with real money).
 Some manga, anime, and television dramas delve into both of these topics, such as Saki (a sports series involving a high school club entering tournaments) and Akagi (a gambling series involving a young man's challenge against gangsters, usually involving cheating).

 Mahjong in Video Games

 Mahjong has been a common video game genre in Japan since the early 1980's, appearing in some capacity for numerous computers, game consoles, handhelds, and arcade machines.
 These games commonly use the Japanese variant (also known as "riichi mahjong" for its unique rule of declaring "riichi"), with very few of them sold outside of Japan.